 This page shows you how to use labels with your Filestore instances.
 It also describes how to add, update, and delete the labels for an instance.
-You can use labels to group related instances and store metadata about an instance.
+Labels let you group related instances and store metadata about an instance.

 What are labels?